orphu/mcdungeon/example_configs/lucky_blocks/README.txt

 Under Minecraft 1.8, the ID is lucky:lucky_block

+Under Minecraft 1.9, Forge is not yet available, but it is anticipated that Lucky Blocks will be named as under 1.8.

 Lucky blocks are configured in the .minecraft/config/lucky/LuckyBlockProperties.txt file;
 you may well want to disable various potential effects that do not work well underground.